Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language

 \subsection{Reinforcement Learning at each CL Step}

-For solving each CL step, we now we introduce a multi-agent RL method (the agents are the speaker and listener) using Q-Learning. {Here, we chose Q-learning because alternative approaches like policy gradient are not appropriate due to the task execution structure of our problem.} {The speaker and listener will cooperate to solve our multi-agent RL problem, in each step.
+For solving each CL step, we now we introduce a multi-agent RL method (the agents are the speaker and listener) using Q-Learning. { In each step of CL, a multi-agent RL problem is defined.
+As the CL algorithm evolves, the defined multi-agent RL problem in each CL step becomes more difficult to solve.
+However, our CL approach initializes the multi-agent RL problem of each CL step based on the output of the previous step thus reducing this difficulty and making the multi-agent RL problem tractable.
+The CL method continues until the main problem is completely and tractably solved.} For our system, in each event, we want to find a single perfect description, which minimizes the incurred cost of the speaker and listener, minimizes task execution time, and maximizes the belief efficiency.
+The speaker and listener will cooperate to solve our multi-agent RL problem, in each step.
 Here, the speaker will learn how to transmit an abstract description, i.e., a subset of the perfect description of the observed event.
-Then, the listener learns how to infer the beliefs based on the speaker's transmitted description such that the completed description is a perfect description of the observed event. } In the first CL step, $z_1$, the speaker and listener are unaware of the hierarchical structure of the belief set.
+Then, the listener learns how to infer the beliefs based on the speaker's transmitted description such that the completed description is a perfect description of the observed event.
+In the first CL step, $z_1$, the speaker and listener are unaware of the hierarchical structure of the belief set.
 In $z_l$, where $l \geq 2$, the speaker and listener are aware of the first $l$ hierarchy levels.
-Hence, we first introduce the learning method for the first step of the CL.
+Hence, we first introduce the learning method for the first CL step.
 Then, we present the learning method for any step $l \geq 2$ of the CL method.